LaGracia/cat-clicker/README.md

 ## Description

 This is a Udacity minicourse project for JavaScript Design Patterns.
 The project consists of five quizzes.
-Each quiz features a number of cats and interactive components:
+Each quiz features a number of cats and JS components:

-1. One cat
+1. Cat Clicker with one cat
-2. Two cats
+2. Cat Clicker with two cats
-3. At least five cats
+3. CC Premium, with at least five cats
-4. Cat Clicker Premium: Model-View-Octopus code organization
+4. CC Premium with Octopus, using MVO code organization
-5. Cat Clicker Premium Pro: Admin controls
+5. CC Premium Pro, with admin controls

+Instead of overwriting each quiz solution as the project went on, I commented out the previous results and rewrote HTML and JS code to the next required specs.
+Uncomment each of the solutions, and that version of the site should still work.

 ### Project details